pch-01/nyt-pmltest/README.md

 1. Detail
 2. List with ability to search and change period

+- Unit test on part of ViewModel (ArticleDetailViewModelTest), UseCase and Repository

 # Architecture and Stack
 - Using Clean architecture layer with MVVM (ViewModel, LiveData + Flow)
 - Mix of declarative UI (Jetpack Compose) + imperative on xml to show that this case will be happen